Evaluation of the Drive Project - A three-year pilot to address high risk, high harm perpetrators of domestic abuse

 - Reduction of risk: For the duration of the intervention, IDVAs reported the risk to the victim reduced either moderately or significantly in 82% of cases.

-- Reduction in repeat and serial perpetrator cases heard at MARAC: MARAC data showed that Drive helped to reduce high-risk perpetration including by serial and repeat perpetrators.
-Drive repeat and serial cases appeared less often at MARAC than the control group, the difference was statistically significant and was sustained for a year after the case was closed.
+- Reduction in repeat and serial perpetrator cases heard at MARAC: MARAC data showed that the Drive Project helped to reduce high-risk perpetration including by serial and repeat perpetrators.
+Drive Project repeat and serial cases appeared less often at MARAC than the control group, the difference was statistically significant and was sustained for a year after the case was closed.

 An executive summary of the evaluation is available to download here.